Unlawful Sex with a Minor

 Attorney for Unlawful Sex with a Minor Arrests in Brooksville, FL

 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who can fight to possibly get your criminal charges reduced or dismissed.
-Call (352) 593-4115 to have our attorney review your case and help you understand all of your legal options during a free initial consultation.
+Call (352) 593-4115 to have our attorney review your case and help you understand all of your legal options during a initial consultation.

 Florida Unlawful Sex with a Minor Information Center

 - When can a person be charged with unlawful sexual activity with a minor?

 - How will people be punished if they are convicted of this crime?